 Third, let them learn something new.
 This is where you can bring someone in from a different department and inform your team on what they do, or ask any questions they may have.
 This gives your team the inside scope to something they may not already know.

-If you blend these few things into your L10 meeting, your team will more likely adopt this method easier.
-The best part of this blended L10 is it doesn't have to be an additional meeting.
+If you blend these few things into your Level 10 Meetings™ meeting, your team will more likely adopt this method easier.
+The best part of this Blended Sales and Level 10 Meetings™ is it doesn't have to be an additional meeting.
 It's just adjusted towards your sales team’s needs.

 If you want even more insight on how to run a meeting, check out our blog on "How to Run an Effective Team Meeting."

-The EOS process works well for most companies and departments.
-But Sales is a little bit different in its processes and needs more content, more numbers, and more opportunities to adopt the benefits from L10 meetings.
-If you and your team adopt the blended L10, you'll save time and be more effective in your day-to-day efforts.
+The EOS Process® works well for most companies and departments.
+But Sales is a little bit different in its processes and needs more content, more numbers, and more opportunities to adopt the benefits from Level 10 Meetings™.
+If you and your team adopt the Blended Sales and Level 10 Meetings™, you'll save time and be more effective in your day-to-day efforts.